-The report is based on data from the Organisation for Economic Co-operation and Development's Assistance Committee (DAC) Creditor Reporting System (CRS), interviews with donors who are members of the GDPRD, and donor websites.
-The analysis for the report has also compiled over 700 recommendations from some 30 reports on where and how investment is needed in food systems, agriculture and nutrition.
-This analysis provides a basis for examining the degree to which the current portfolio of investments aligns with or deviates from what will be needed to respond to the outcomes of the FSS.
+This analysis is complemented by interviews with GDPRD members and information from donor websites.
+The analysis also includes a compilation of over 700 recommendations from some 30 reports on where and how investment is needed in food systems, agriculture and nutrition.
+These sources provide a basis for examining the degree to which the current portfolio of investments aligns with or deviates from what will be needed to respond to the outcomes of the FSS.
+Because of data limitations, some aspects of the report are intended to be illustrative rather than fully comprehensive.